cuongchau93/kirillvasiltsov.com/posts/thinking-in-react-hooks.md

 ## What you can't do with React Hooks

 I am aware of only one case where you cannot use React hooks.
 This is when you need to capture the DOM properties like width or (x,y) position right before the rendered update is commited / laid out.
 In class components this is possible with the [getSnapshotBeforeUpdate](https://reactjs.org/docs/react-component.html#getsnapshotbeforeupdate) lifecycle method.
 At the moment of writing there is not hook counterpart of that method.
 This is a pretty rare usecase, but it is very important in some animation libraries.

+## What about many other hooks?

+I didn't say anything about other very useful hooks like `useEffect`, but the same logic applies to them.
+You can share not only state but side effects as well!
+The detailed analysis of them is out of the scope of this article.
+But if you are interested you can read more about some [interesting use cases for `useLayoutEffect` in this article](https://css-tricks.com/everything-you-need-to-know-about-flip-animations-in-react/) I wrote earlier.